PhD fees and funding

 Islamic Development Bank

-Please see the international PhD scholarships page for full details of Queen Mary’s international funding partners, including other schemes not listed here.
+Please see the PhD scholarships page for full details of Queen Mary’s international funding partners, including other schemes not listed here.

 Applications from candidates intending to self-fund their PhD are also accepted – please visit our how to apply page for relevant information.